ymlai87416/CarND-Vehicle-Detection/writeup.md

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-In this project, I have used HOG feature and SVM with additional feature to do a sliding window search to find cars in the video.
+In this project, I have used HOG feature and SVM with an additional feature to do a sliding window search to find cars in the video.

 ##### HOG-SVM

 1. HOG-SVM performs well in this project.
 Even if the feature set has a very high dimension.
-In this case, the dimension of the feature set is of `4140`, and the number of training sample is only `5966 + 8968 = 14935`.
+In this case, the dimension of the feature set is of `4140`, and the number of the training sample is only `5966 + 8968 = 14935`.
 I was afraid SVM overfits the training data and produce a poor output, but it turns out this is not the case.

-2. Hyper-parameter tuning is very time consuming.
+2. Hyper-parameter tuning is very time-consuming.
 Given that I have to find not only C (SVM parameters), but also HOG parameter which are `(orientations, pixels_per_cell and cells_per_block)`.
-I does not have time in this project to implement the hyper-parameter grid search efficiently, but by brute force find out the hyper-parameters. (by inspecting over 3000 combinations.)
+I do not have time for this project to implement the hyper-parameter grid search efficiently, but by brute force find out the hyper-parameters. (by inspecting over 3000 combinations.)

-3. Instead of using HOG-SVM, Decision tree and other type of classifier can also be used in the detection process.
+3. Instead of using HOG-SVM, Decision tree can also be used in the detection process.
-In sklearn, there is a VotingClassifier[1] to combine multiple classifier into a single classifier to improve the prediction accuracy.
+In sklearn, there is a VotingClassifier[1] to combine multiple classifiers into a single classifier to improve the prediction accuracy.

 ##### Sliding windows search:

 1. In this project, I used only 1 scale.
-The sliding windows search can be improved by scaling the image multiple time, such that objects of difference size can be detected without missing.
+The sliding windows search can be improved by scaling the image multiple time, such that objects of different size can be detected without missing.
 Missing objects (True negative) can lead to traffic accidents.
-The reason I don't use it is because it further reduce the frame processing rate < 1 frame/second.
+The reason I only use 1 scale is because it further reduces the frame processing rate < 1 frame/second.

-2. I tried to use Python multiprocessing library to improve the runtime. it is because each window is independent of each others when finding if there is a car within the windows or not.
+2. I tried to use Python multiprocessing library to improve the runtime. it is because each window is independent of each other when finding if there is a car within the windows or not.
 But I find passing/sharing numpy NDArray among Python process difficult so I gave up this idea.
 If this idea can be implemented, it should increase the runtime > 1.4 frames/ second.

 ##### Object tracking:
 1. In this project, there is no object tracking.
-The pipeline only output what it thinks which part of the image contains cars, but it does not know is this object was in the previous frames before.
+The pipeline only outputs what it thinks which part of the image contains cars, but it does not know is this object was in the previous frames before.
 To perform object tracking, we can use the color histogram[2].
 Color histogram should be able to matches objects between frames.
 Another advance technique like SIFT[3] can be applied to track object too.

 ##### Integration with previous project:
-1. I have also integrate the previous project "Advance lane finding" to this project such that the program can now detect lane and vehicle `vehicle_detection.py`.
+1. I have also integrated the previous project "Advance lane finding" to this project such that the program can now detect lane and vehicle `vehicle_detection.py`.
+By doing so, the computer now has more information on the road, and decide what is the next action (accelerate, decelerate, emergency stop) and route planning.
 Here is [a link to the video](https://youtu.be/rEKE_fyPhqY) The program takes 2 parameters, the video file name and a debug flag.
 To run the program,
 ```bash
 python vehicle_detection.py project_video.mp4 false
 ```